CarInsurance.com Insights

 Note: USAA is only available to military community members and their families.

-Cheap car insurance rates after an at-fault accident in Vermont
+Cheap car insurance companies in Vermont after an at-fault accident

-State Farm is the cheapest car insurance company for drivers with a history of at-fault accidents with an annual premium of $915.
+On the other hand, American Family offers the second-cheapest full-coverage car insurance rates for drivers with a history of at-fault accidents at an average annual premium of $1,205.

 CompanyRates before accidentRates after accident% difference$ difference